MA'AYAN SMASH CONVENTIONS, DREAMS, COURSE CATALOG

 Since at least a gazillion people now think we have a major in Super Smash Brothers, I'm here to offer you readers two things: a short list of Oberlin alumni currently working in the gaming industry and game design and a proposed set of courses from the upcoming 2012-13 school year course catalog that could be shaped into an independent major in SSB.

-Between our awesomely awesome alums, we cover independent, self-created companies (WhileTrueFork, Eccentric Robot Studios, Nomuda Games, Panciccolo, SMASHWORX Entertainment, Fear of Software, The Game Agency, The Go Game, and Discovery Bay Games) and the big guys (Kabam, Naughty Dog, NOMAD, Gameloft, MTV's Social Games Group, Gazillion Entertainment, UNICEF Sim, PopCap Games, Nintendo, and Microsoft Game Studios).
+Between our awesomely awesome alums, we cover independent, self-created companies (WhileTrueFork, Eccentric Robot Studios, SMASHWORX Entertainment, The Game Agency, The Go Game, and Discovery Bay Games) and the big guys (Kabam, Naughty Dog, Gameloft, MTV's Social Games Group, Gazillion Entertainment, PopCap Games, and Nintendo).